AdobeDocs/support-resources.en/help/data-sheets/hidden/tables.md

 ---
 # Tables

-Matt was here again and again
+Matt was here again and again -

+EDS

 Standard Markdown supports only basic tables.
 For AdobeDocs Markdown, you have the following options: